processone/docs.ejabberd.im/content/admin/guide/xep/index.md

----
-title: Supporting and configuring specific XMPP Extensions in ejabberd
+# Supporting and configuring specific XMPP Extensions in ejabberd
-toc: true
-menu: XMPP Extensions
----

 XMPP extensions support can be implemented in different ways in ejabberd.
 We have several cases: